-This wilted spinach salad baths baby spinach, cannellini beans, and quick-pickled onions in a warm Dijon vinaigrette.
-This protein and nutrition-packed warm spinach salad is finished with crunchy walnuts and tangy goat cheese—for a filling healthy dish that’s main-meal worthy.
+This wilted spinach salad bathes baby spinach, cannellini beans, and quick-pickled onions in a warm Dijon vinaigrette.
+This protein and nutrition-packed warm spinach salad is finished with crunchy walnuts and tangy goat cheese—for a filling, healthy spinach recipe that’s main-meal worthy.

 An overhead photo of the wilted spinach salad on a serving platter with a fork.